The Best AI Certifications Worth Getting in 2026 (And Which Ones to Skip)

 If your career involves cloud infrastructure, this is the AI certification that matters most.
 AWS dominates enterprise cloud computing, and companies running ML workloads on AWS want people who are certified.

 The exam is genuinely difficult.
 That's what makes it valuable — employers know it means something.
+You need to understand data engineering, exploratory data analysis, modelling, and ML implementation and operations.
+Surface-level knowledge won't pass this one.

 Microsoft Azure AI Engineer Associate